A Companion Resource to Life Insurance Selling Secrets

 Facts create resistance.
 Stories create connection.
 And connection is what closes.

 The agents who struggle are the ones who try to build the bridge with logic — they overwhelm prospects with jargon until their eyes glaze over.
-The agents who thrive are the ones who build the bridge with stories.
+The agents who thrive build it with stories.
 By the time the prospect walks across, they are not there because you convinced them.
-They are there because your stories helped them convince themselves.
+They are there because your story helped them convince themselves.

 01